 Nuno Garoupa, O Governo da Justiça, FFMS and Relógio d’Água, 2011.

-Nuno Garoupa and Tom Ginsburg, Judicial Reputation: A Comparative Study, University of Chicago Press, 2015.
+Nuno Garoupa and Tom Ginsburg, Judicial Reputation: A Comparative Theory, University of Chicago Press, 2015.

 Nuno Garoupa, Carlos Gómez Ligüerre and Lela Mélon, Legal Origins and the Efficiency Dilemma, Routledge, 2017.